DoD names CIO as acting official to deliver ‘end-to-end’ integration on data, AI | Federal News Network

 The restructuring will require some input from Congress.
 DoD’s chief data officer, as required by the FY 2020 National Defense Authorization Act, is based out its CIO’s office, and through the CIO, must report to the defense secretary and deputy defense secretary.

-Hicks, in the memo, said CDAO will draft a legislative proposal that would allow the CDO to report directly to the CDAO.
+Meanwhile, the memo states CDAO will draft a legislative proposal that would allow the CDO to report directly to the CDAO.

 Hicks is also directing the CDAO to conduct a review of authorities and governance structures associated with data analytics and AI by May 1.